CrossLangNV/DGFISMA_term_extraction/README.md

 4. Rule based retrieval of terms:

     Retrieve detected definitions, annotated as a `config[ 'Annotation' ].get( 'DEFINITION_TYPE' )` feature, and search for text in between 'quotes' using a regex.
 This allows us to retrieve terms that are difficult to find using classic NLP methods.
 The tf-idf score of this set of terms is set to `config[ 'Annotation' ].get( 'TF_IDF_REGEX' )`.
+The regex to find text in between quotes can be configured via the `config[ 'Regex' ].get( 'REGEX_TERMS' )` and `config[ 'Regex' ].get( 'REGEX_ABBREVIATIONS' )` fields.
+Matches of both regexes are considered terms and will be given the tf-idf score `config[ 'Annotation' ].get( 'TF_IDF_REGEX' )`.

     Important note: `config[ 'Annotation' ].get( 'DEFINITION_TYPE' )` annotations should be added to the cas using the API for definition detection, see: https://github.com/CrossLangNV/DGFISMA_definition_extraction.